Clever/policies/european-privacy-notice.md

 |**To comply with our legal or regulatory obligations**|<ul><li>Comply with applicable statutes or regulations</li><li>Share information with law enforcement or other third parties when compelled to do so</li><li>To protect the rights, privacy, property, interests or safety of Clever or our affiliated companies, customers, users, employees or the general public</li></ul>|<ul><li>Name and account information</li><li>Other information as described above</li></ul>|

 Please see our Privacy Policy for more detailed information about our purposes for processing your personal data.
-If you have questions or need further information concerning the legal basis we rely on to collect and use your information, please email us at [support@clever.com](mailto:support@clever.com).
+If you have questions or need further information concerning the legal basis we rely on to collect and use your information, please email us at [trust@clever.com](mailto:trust@clever.com).

-**Cookies and similar tracking technologies.** Clever uses standard tracking technologies like cookies to distinguish you from other users and to collect certain information about how you use and interact with the Services (as described in our Privacy Policy).
+**Cookies and similar tracking technologies.** Clever uses standard tracking technologies like cookies to distinguish you from other users and to collect certain information about how you use and interact with the Services (as described in our [Privacy Policy](/trust/privacy/policy)).
 This helps us to provide you with a positive user experience and allows us to provide and improve our Services.
-For more information about the types of tracking technologies we use and how you can control them, please see our Cookie Notice.
+For more information about the types of tracking technologies we use and how you can control them, please see our [Cookie Notice](/trust/privacy/cookies).

 **International Data Transfers.** We are based in the United States and any information collected through the Services is stored and processed in the United States.
 If you are located in Europe, you understand that in using the Services your personal data will be transferred to and processed in the United States and other countries where our third party service providers and partners operate.
 These countries may have data protection laws that are different to the laws of your country and, in some cases, may not be as protective.